jenkinsci/jetbrains-space-plugin/README.md

 ```

 You can use [markdown syntax](https://www.jetbrains.com/help/space/markdown-syntax.html) to add formatting to the message.
-If your job or pipeline uses **JetBrains Space webhook trigger** listening to merge request updates, then the message text is the only parameter required for the pipeline step.
+If your job or pipeline uses JetBrains Space trigger listening to merge request updates, then the message text is the only parameter required for the pipeline step.
 Otherwise, you will also need to provide the **mergeRequestNumber** parameter.
 The number of a merge request is part of its URL - `/p/<project key>/reviews/<number>/timeline`.

-There is also an option to override Space connection and project for the unlikely case when the **JetBrains Space webhook trigger** or the git checkout step settings of the job or pipeline cannot be used.
+There is also an option to override Space connection and project for the unlikely case when the JetBrains Space trigger or the git checkout step settings of the job or pipeline cannot be used.

 ### Calling Space HTTP API from pipeline script